dotnet/EntityFramework.Docs/entity-framework/core/modeling/keys.md

 ## Primary key name

 By convention, on relational databases primary keys are created with the name `PK_<type name>`.
-You can use the Fluent API to configure the name of the primary key constraint as follows:
+You can configure the name of the primary key constraint as follows:

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/KeyName.cs?name=KeyName&highlight=5)]